AFLplusplus/AFLplusplus/docs/FAQ.md

 ```
 Every line between two blocks is an `edge`.

-## Why is my stability below 100
+## Why is my stability below 100%

 Stability is measured by how many percent of the edges in the target are
 "stable".
 Sending the same input again and again should take the exact same
 path through the target every time.
 If that is the case, the stability is 100%.

-If however randomness happens, e.g. a thread reading from shared memory,
+If however randomness happens, e.g. a thread reading other external data,
 reaction to timing, etc. then in some of the re-executions with the same data
-will result in the edge information being different accross runs.
+the result in the edge information will be different accross runs.
 Those edges that change are then flagged "unstable".

 The more "unstable" edges, the more difficult for afl++ to identify valid new